 An effective sales funnel in digital marketing involves various marketing tactics to drive traffic to your business and cultivate loyal customers who promote you.
 Digital marketing has transformed the way businesses interact with customers, making sales more plentiful and encouraging business growth.

 It is quite possible to create an endless number of opportunities with internet marketing thanks to all the various platforms available.
 However, it is not uncommon for small businesses to feel overwhelmed and stress about how to proceed with all those options.
-Sadly, I frequently see local businesses that have never heard of a digital marketing funnel, never mind that they have implemented one.
+Sadly, I see many local businesses that have never heard of a digital marketing funnel, let alone implemented one.

 How Does a Digital Marketing Funnel Work?